electric-sql/pglite/docs/docs/index.md

 const db = new PGlite()
 ```

-or to persist the database to indexedDB:
+or to persist the database to IndexedDB:

 ```js
 const db = new PGlite("idb://my-pgdata");